gburgett/blog/content/posts/2026/09_programming-as-theory-building.md

 +++

 # What is the act of programming?

-As my team and I reevaluated our development processes in light of AI's capabilities earlier this year, [we went back to first principles](./05_scrum-is-broken).
+My team and I [went back to first principles](./05_scrum-is-broken) earlier this year.
 And I went back to the old masters: Brooks, Naur, Djikstra.
 I was seeking to re-learn the essence of Software Engineering from those who had thought about the problem in the beginning.